bkw777/wd_nvme_update/README.md

 - config bits gathered at the top
 - download files to tmp, use trap delete on exit

-# WD SSD Firmware Updater for Ubuntu/Linux Mint
+# WD SSD Firmware Updater for Debian-based Linux

 This script updates Western Digital (WD) SSD firmware on debian-based systems.
 (Actually the only debianic part is automatically calling `apt install`